jrfonseca/drmingw/README.md

     drmingw -i

 Dr. Mingw will register itself as the JIT debugger by writing into the system registry.
 Make sure you have Administrator rights.
-See [this page](http://msdn.microsoft.com/en-us/library/windows/desktop/bb204634.aspx) for more information on how this works.
+See [this page](http://msdn.microsoft.com/en-us/library/windows/desktop/bb204634.aspx) and [this page](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/enabling-postmortem-debugging) for more information on how this works.

 If the installation is successful, the following message box should appear: